lala-data/cmustudent-repository/mentalhealth_part1.md

 ## Audience

 This project is targeted for all individuals who would like to keep up their mental health who is currently missing social interactions and outdoor activities.
-Majority of the information are based on personal ideas.
+Majority of the information in this project is based on my personal views and information available in websites (which will be cited).
 I am by no means an expert on this topic, but I strongly believe that with a strong mental health and support system we can go through any crisis times successfully.

 ## Story Arc and Call for action
 Below is the story I framed.
-"As an Individual,Inspite of uncertainties around the world because of COVID 19, I would like to remain positive by maintaining physical, mental, and emotional wellbeing so that I can overcome this situation gracefully.
+"As an Individual,Inspite of uncertainties around the world like COVID 19, I would like to remain positive by maintaining physical, mental, and emotional wellbeing so that I can overcome this situation gracefully.
 I can overcome this by keeping me informed through right sources, having an active lifestyle, following the prescribed guidelines from Government and seeking counselling if required."
 ![StoryArc](StoryArc.jpg)

 ## Topics addressed